Louisiana First-Time Home Buying Assistance Programs for 2023

 Federal Housing Administration (FHA) Loans

-The FHA insures mortgages for borrowers with lower credit scores.
-Homebuyers choose from a list of approved lenders that participate in the program.
-Loans have competitive interest rates and require a down payment of 3.5% of the purchase price for borrowers with FICO® credit scores of 580 or higher.
-Those with scores as low as 500 must put at least 10% down.
+Loans have competitive interest rates and require a down payment of 3.5% of the purchase price for borrowers, who typically need FICO® credit scores of 580 or higher.
+Those with low credit scores between 500 and 579 must put at least 10% down.

 FHA loans always require mortgage insurance: a 1.75% upfront fee and annual premiums for the life of the loan, unless you make a down payment of at least 10%, which allows the removal of mortgage insurance after 11 years.